Gr33nbl00d/caddy-revocation-validator/README.md

 # Motivation

-After i found out that most webservers even the famous nginx are not really compliant to the official RFC specs My goal is to get a full RFC compliant high performant client certificate revocation support which also supports big CRL list without running full of memory.
+After i found out that most webservers even the famous nginx are not really compliant to the official RFC specs My goal is to get a full RFC compliant high performant client certificate revocation support which also supports big CRL list without running out of memory.

 # Requirements